 Marriage

-From a backyard BBQ to black tie soirée, civil marriages can take any shape or form.
+From a backyard BBQ to a black tie soirée, civil marriages can take any shape or form.

 Marriage is the service I offer for wedding ceremonies of 20+ guests.
-See Elopement and Legals Only for intimate and low-key options and scroll ↓ for the fine print (legal requirements).
+See Elopement and Legals Only for intimate, low-key options, and scroll ↓ for the fine print (legal requirements).

 If you need a host for your reception, head to Celebration for more on how I can help.